bbc/theano-bpr/README.md

 ==========

-A library implementing Bayesian Personalised Ranking (BPR) for Matrix Factorisation, as decribed by Rendle et al. in :
+A library implementing Bayesian Personalised Ranking (BPR) for Matrix Factorisation, as described by Rendle et al. in :

   http://arxiv.org/abs/1205.2618